 Renters love an open floor plan.
 An open floor plan can help a smaller space appear larger.
-Many feel a kitchen that is open to the living space allows for better entertaining.
+Many feel a kitchen that is open to the living space allows for better entertainment.

 In suburban areas, parking is more readily available.
 As long as a tenant has a place to park within close proximity to the property, even if it is on-street, they should be happy.

-Everyone has belongings they need to put in the closet, whether it be clothes or a vacuum and holiday decorations.
+Everyone has belongings they need to put in the closet, whether it be clothes, a vacuum, or holiday decorations.
 If your unit does not have adequate storage space, see if there is enough space to add another closet.
-If there is not, do you have a basement, garage or storage shed where you can allow the tenant to store their belongings?
+If there is not, do you have a basement, garage, or storage shed where you can allow the tenant to store their belongings?